-The drawing is showing a Proposed Shared Facility along the northern edge of Coast Road.
-The drawing shows this Shared Facility starting immediately east of the mouth of Train Station Access Junction and continuing eastwards towards Oranmore.
-Proposed Hazard/Ladder and Tramline Paving is shown at the tie-in of this proposed Shared Facility to the existing footpath and cycleways at Train Station Access Junction.
+The drawing shows that existing footpath will be widened to provide Proposed Shared Facility along the northern side of Coast Road.
+The drawing shows this Shared Facility starting immediately west of the mouth of Train Station Access Junction and continuing eastwards towards Oranmore.
+Proposed Hazard/Ladder and Tramline tactile paving is shown at the tie-in of this proposed Shared Facility with the existing footpath and cycleways at the Train Station Access Junction.

-The drawing shows proposed tightening of junction mouth and raised 4m wide shared crossing at Train Station Access Junction.
-The crossing is set-back from the edge of Coast Road to allow for one vehicle at STOP line at the junction.
-Potential low landscaping areas are shown between the crossing and the edge of Coast Road either side of this tightened junction.
+The drawing shows proposed tightening of the junction mouth and a 4m wide raised-table uncontrolled pedestrian and cyclist crossing at the Train Station Access Junction.
+The crossing is set-back from the edge of Coast Road to allow for one vehicle to take up a position at the STOP line at the junction without blocking the crossing.
+Potential low landscaping areas are shown between the crossing and the edge of Coast Road on either side of this tightened junction.

-The drawing shows the local road junction to the east of Train Station Access Junction.
-This local road is very narrow on the approach to Coast Road, the road width is limited by stone wall to the west and property wall to the right.
-The drawing shows section of the existing boundary wall to the north of Coast Road to be lowered for visibility from local road.
-Raised crossing with pedestrian and cycle priority is proposed across the mouth of this junction with STOP line set north of the crossing.
+The drawing also shows the local road junction to the east of the Train Station Access Junction.
+This local road is very narrow on the approach to Coast Road and the road width is limited by a stone wall to the west and a property wall to the right.
+The drawing shows that a section of the existing boundary wall on the western side of the junction would be lowered to improve visibility from the local road.
+A raised-table uncontrolled pedestrian and cyclist crossing is proposed across the mouth of this junction with the STOP line set north of the crossing.
 Tactile paving is shown either side of the crossing.

-The cross section A-A is marked across the Coast Road between the Train Station Access Junction and the local road junction.
-The cross section shows that there will be circa 3.66m Shared Facility along the northern edge of Coast Road separated from the carriageway with 0.5m buffer (hard/soft landscaping).
-The cross section also shows that the road carriageway lanes are proposed to be 3.25m wide with 2.8m wide hatching in the center of the carriageway.
-The cross section also shows an image of cyclists and pedestrians using the Shared Facility and cars in the carriageway lanes.
+The cross section A-A is marked across Coast Road between the Train Station Access Junction and the local road junction.
+The cross section shows that there will be a circa 3.66m wide Shared Facility along the northern side of Coast Road separated from the carriageway with a 0.5m wide buffer (hard/soft landscaping).
+The cross section also shows that the traffic lanes on the carriageway are proposed to be 3.25m wide with a 2.8m wide hatching in the center of the carriageway.
+The cross section also shows an image of cyclists and pedestrians using the Shared Facility and cars in the traffic lanes.

-Drawing No. 2 Coast Road between the local road junction and the western corner of Inse Ghlas estate
+Drawing No. 2 Coast Road between the local road junction and the southwestern corner of the An Inse Ghlas housing estate

-This drawing shows the next section of the scheme along the R338, further east.
-This drawing shows two property accesses to the south of Coast Road.
+This drawing shows the next section of the scheme along the R338, to the east of drawing no. 1.
+This drawing shows three property accesses on the southern side of Coast Road, two of which provide access to the same property.

-The drawing shows that the existing footpath will be widened to include Shared Facility along the northern edge of Coast Road.
+The drawing shows that the existing footpath will be widened to provide a Shared Facility along the northern side of Coast Road.

-The cross-section B-B is marked across Coast Road circa 10m west of the corner of Inse Ghlas estate.
-The cross section shows that there will be 3m Shared Facility along the northern edge of Coast Road separated from the carriageway with 0.5m buffer (hard/soft landscaping).
-The cross section also shows that the road carriageway lanes are proposed to be 3.25m wide in each direction, carriageway width will be 6.5m in total.
-The cross section indicated that the width of the hard shoulder to the south of Coast Road varies and appears at circa 2.5m in this location.
-The cross section also shows an image of cyclists and pedestrians using the Shared Facility and cars in the carriageway lanes.
+The cross-section B-B is marked across Coast Road circa 100m west of the An Inse Ghlas estate entrance.
+The cross section shows that there will be a 3m wide Shared Facility along the northern side of Coast Road, separated from the carriageway by a 0.5m wide buffer (hard/soft landscaping).
+The cross section also shows that the traffic lanes on the carriageway are proposed to be 3.25m wide in each direction and the carriageway width will be 6.5m wide in total.
+The cross section indicates that the width of the hard shoulder on the southern side of Coast Road varies but would be circa 2.5m wide at this location.
+The cross section also shows an image of cyclists and pedestrians using the Shared Facility and cars in the traffic lanes.